SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/nginx.md

 The reader can consult the [Rsyslog Transport](../../../ingestion_methods/rsyslog/) documentation to forward these logs to Sekoia.io.

-### NGINX Configuration to forward logs in syslog UDP
+### Method 2: configure NGINX to forwards logs using syslog and the UDP protocol
+This method is simplier as you don't need to set up a Rsyslog to forward logs.
 To configure NGINX to forward logs to an IP with syslog and the UDP protocol, please add these lines in `/etc/nginx/nginx.conf`:

 ```